awpala/my-omscs-notes/cs-6200/04-P2L3-threads-case-study-pthreads.md

     Thread number 3
     ```

 *All* of these options are possible.
-Both Outputs A and B are permutations of each other; the thread creation order is non-deterministic due to the actual scheduling order of the threads.
-Furthermore, Output C is also possible, however; this will be discussed in the next section.
+Both Outputs A and B are permutations of each other; the thread creation order is non-deterministic due to the actual scheduling order of the threads, which in general will vary from run to run of the program.
+Furthermore, Output C is *also* possible; this apparent "anomaly" will be discussed in the next section.

 ## 8. PThread Creation Example 3